Catalytic Converter Theft and Ways to Protect Yourself

 MyChoice serves as an independent intermediary between you, financial institutions and licensed professionals without any additional charge to our users.
 In the interest of transparency, we disclose that we partner with some of the providers we write about – we also list many financial services without any financial gain.
 MyChoice does not operate a financial institution or brokerage and to ensure accuracy, our content is reviewed by licensed professionals.
 Our unique position means that we hold no recurring stake in your policy, ensuring our mission to help Canadians make better financial decisions is free of bias or discrimination.

-The catalytic converter is one of the most important components for controlling polluting gas emissions from combustion produced by engines.
-Its main function is to transform the polluting gases resulting from the burning of fuel into other gases that are more eco-friendly to the environment.
+The catalytic converter is one of the most important components for controlling the polluting gas emissions from combustion engines.
+Its main function is to convert the polluting gases produced by burning fuel into less harmful gases.
 This item is located under the vehicle, close to the exhaust system piping, right next to the oxygen sensor.

 Why Do Thieves Steal Catalytic Converters?

 Unless you’re a mechanical engineer, you probably don’t know why this particular car part can be so valuable to thieves.
-Here are three reasons:
+Here are the main reasons:

 The metal of which it is made